 If you would like to have more frequent updates, you can like the Xilloc Facebook page.

 3D printing @ Xilloc

 The main topic of this newsletter is 3D printing.
 This production technology is perfect for patient-specific implants in particular, but is in general also ideal for manufacturing complex industrial parts.
-At Xilloc we have gathered considerable knowledge about 3D printing in polymers (cutting guides), metals (titanium implants) and ceramics (CT-Bone) and we recognized a need in the aerospace and automotive market for similar high-quality parts as we produce for our medical customers.
+At Xilloc we have gathered considerable knowledge about 3D printing in polymers (cutting guides), metals (titanium implants).

 Furthermore, we are expanding our medical 3D printing capacity with new 3D printing machines to offer 3D printed (bio)polymers, calcium phosphate bone implants (CT-Bone) and titanium implants.